 Field 2 Leader: Seed sower, spreading the good news.

 Field 4 Leader: Church planter, leading a simple church.

 Then there are levels of leadership above the Four Fields:

-Level 5 Leader: A church multiplier who is training multiple Field 4 leaders, and who is training even more workers to enter new harvest fields.
+Level 5 Leader: A church multiplier who is training multiple Field Four leaders, and who is training even more workers to enter new harvest fields.

-Level 6 Leader: these are very rare.
-They are movement multiplies leading multiple streams of simple churches that are much more than 4 generations deep.
+Level 6 Leader: These leaders are very rare.
+They are leading multiple streams of simple churches that are much more than 4 generations deep.
 They often work at crossing cultures.
 They are strategic gap fillers.
 They are apostles.